 Try SparkCoach for Free - There is a completely free trial period before paying anything or entering your credit card.

-I tried SparkCoach when it first was introduced and thought it was a great tool for helping new members learn how to use SparkPeople.
+Those that have tried SparkCoach when it first was introduced and thought it was a great tool for helping new members learn how to use SparkPeople.
 Why not try it for free....

-Reach your goals with Spark Coach: www.sparkpeople.com/resource/motivation_ar
+Reach your goals with Spark Coach (at least try the free trial period): www.sparkpeople.com/resource/motivation_ar